roosahoo/Retro-Snake-Game-Python/README.md

-# Retro Snake Game // Pyth
+# Retro Snake Game // Pyt

 Here is the classic Snake game, a simple yet incredibly addictive experience.
 While it may seem basic by today’s standards, it was a huge success in its time.
 I developed this version using Python and the Pygame library.